Summary

 SFL Corporation Ltd. (NYSE:SFL) released its third quarter 2022 results on November 14, 2022.

 Note: This article is an update of my article published on August 19, 2022.
-I have followed EGO's quarterly Seeking Alpha results since Sept.
+I have followed SFL's quarterly Seeking Alpha results since Sept.
 2014.

 SFL reported a quarterly income of $0.36 per diluted share compared to $0.26 per share in the same quarter a year ago.